wulffern/markdown-cv/index.md

 `2008`
-**Wulff, C**; ["An ADC primer"](http://www.wulff.no/publications/tb_adcprimer.pdf), stuff about ADCs that did not make it into my PhD thesis.
+**Wulff, C**; ["An ADC primer"](http://www.wulff.no/publications/tb_adcprimer.pdf), stuff about ADCs that did not make it into my Ph.D. thesis.
 This is a rough cut, so there may be some trains of thought that might be difficult to follow.

 <!--